-Before you add all the elements to your fall wreath, you should add a hook to the back for easy hanging.
+Before you attach all the elements to your fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

 Push the two ends of the hook down and through a small bundle of twigs.
 Pull up and twist the ends onto themselves to secure.
 Hold the wreath by the hook to test strength.

-To start layering your wreath, lay down a few red leaves.
+To start layering your fall outdoor wreath, lay down a few red leaves.
 Attach each one by dabbing hot glue onto the widest part of the stem and quickly finding a place for it in the twig wreath.
 If the leaves pop out too much, you can use a dot of hot glue on the back of the leaf to secure it.
 Scatter the leaves throughout the twig wreath, leaving empty space rather than completely covering the surface.

 Work in a circle to place large, colorful flowers on the wreath.
 Be sure the flowers extend to the sides of the wreath, not just the front surface.
 When you pick out flowers, faux or real, keep your color scheme in mind.
 We went for an autumn look with reds, pinks, yellows, and oranges.
 You'll also want to purchase a variety of flower sizes.

-Fill in any gaps with thick green leaves.
-These are a great way to add greenery and texture to the sides of your wreath.
+Fill in any gaps with thick green faux leaves.
+These are a great way to add greenery and texture to the sides of your autumn wreath.
 Cut the stems and adhere as you did with the flowers so they fit in easily with the rest of your design.

-By now, your wreath should be looking pretty full.
+By now, your fall front door wreath should be looking pretty full.
 It's time to top it off with the finishing touches.
 Small snips of baby's breath add interest to your already beautiful design.
 If the stems are too short to reach the wreath, hot glue them to strong flower petals or leaves.

-For a final touch of cheerful fall spirit, finish your wreath with twigs of berries throughout.
+For a final touch of cheerful fall spirit, finish your floral wreath with twigs of berries throughout.
 These can be subtly placed deep within the flowers, or they can stick out above the blooms to tie the look together.